TolaTess/tasteturnerv1/README.md

 ### Overview

 TasteTurner empowers adults to plan healthy meals with a playful, engaging experience.
-Key features include a **spin-the-wheel recipe discovery**, **Weekly Ingredients Battle**, **AI-driven meal advice**, and a **Family Meal Planning Dashboard** for parents managing kids’ meals (ages 2-12).
-The app supports both individual health goals (e.g., “Lose Weight,” “Healthy Eating”) and family-oriented goals (e.g., “Family Nutrition”) with kid-friendly filters like Low-Sugar and Nut-Free.
+Key features include a **spin-the-wheel recipe discovery**, **AI-driven meal advice**, and a **Family Meal Planning Dashboard** for parents managing kids' meals (ages 2-12).
+The app supports both individual health goals (e.g., "Lose Weight," "Healthy Eating") and family-oriented goals (e.g., "Family Nutrition") with kid-friendly filters like Low-Sugar and Nut-Free.

 The app is in pre-launch development, with a planned release in **August 2025** on the App Store and Google Play.
 It targets health-conscious users, particularly **parents (30-40% of Health & Fitness users)**, aiming for \>70% day-7 retention and 5-10% Premium conversion rates.